grip-on-software/agent-config/README.md

 ## Requirements

-The agent configurator service is tested with NodeJS 20+ and npm 10+.
+The agent configuration service is tested with Node.js 20+ and npm 10+.

 A GROS [data-gathering](https://github.com/grip-on-software/data-gathering)
-agent should be deployed in concert with the configurator in order to make use of the configuration; see the [Building](#building) for an example Docker Compose setup.
+agent should be deployed in concert with the configuration service in order to make use of the created configuration; see the [Building](#building) for an example Docker Compose setup.
 The agent also communicates with the controller server daemon that is available in that repository.

 For a standalone usage, install the dependencies of this package by running `npm install .` This also installs the front-end dependencies.
 If you do not